archit-p/editable-react-table/README.md

 ### Contributions

 Contributions are welcome!

-Possible ideas:
+Feel free to pick an item from the roadmap below or open a fresh issue!

+### Roadmap

-- Adding support for virtualized rows
+- [x] Support for virtualized rows
-- Adding data types for date, multi-select and checkbox
+- [ ] Date data-type
+- [ ] Multi-Select data-type
+- [ ] Checkbox data-type
-- Animating dropdowns
+- [ ] Animating dropdowns

-If you're interested in working on any of these, get in touch!
+- [ ] Performance - supporting 100000 rows